EngineerBetter/concourse-up/README.md

 - `--spot=value` Use spot instances for workers.
 Can be true/false.
 Default is true.

     > Concourse Up uses spot instances for workers as a cost saving measure.
 Users requiring lower risk may switch this feature off by setting --spot=false.
-- `--preemptible` Use preemptible instances for workers.
+- `--preemptible=value` Use preemptible instances for workers.
 Can be true/false.
 Default is true.

     > Be aware the [preemptible instances](https://cloud.google.com/preemptible-vms/) _will_ go down at least once every 24 hours so deployments with only one worker _will_ experience downtime with this feature enabled.
 BOSH will ressurect falled workers automatically.

-    If either `spot` or `preemptible` is set to false then interruptible instances will not be used regardless of your IaaS. i.e:
+    `spot` and `preemptible` are interchangeable so if either of them is set to false then interruptible instances will not be used regardless of your IaaS. i.e:

     ```sh
     # Results in an AWS deployment using non-spot workers
+    concourse-up deploy --spot=true --preemptible=false <your-project-name>
+    # Results in an AWS deployment using non-spot workers
-    concourse-up deploy <name> --preemptible=false`
+    concourse-up deploy --preemptible=false <your-project-name>
     # Results in a GCP deployment using non-preemptible workers
-    concourse-up deploy <name> --iaas gcp --spot=false
+    concourse-up deploy --iaas gcp --spot=false <your-project-name>
     ```

-- `--namespace value` Any valid string that provides a meaningful namespace of the deployment - Used as part of the configuration bucket name [$NAMESPACE].
-    >Note that if namespace has been provided in the initial `deploy` it will be required for any subsequent `concourse-up` calls against the same deployment.
 - `--zone`            Specify an availability zone [$ZONE] (cannot be changed after the initial deployment)

 ### Info